Frequently Asked Questions

 Go to the CSUDH Home Page.
 Scroll down to the bottom of the home page and select "How To Apply".
 Click on the appropriate heading (First-Time Freshmen, Transfer Student, International, etc.) for pertinent information or go to the Request Information Link to have an Application or other information sent to you.

-How much does it cost to attend the Television Arts program at CSUDH?
+How much does it cost to attend the program at CSUDH?

 IIf you are a California resident, the California State University system offers the lowest tuition in the nation (see University Catalog for current tuition and fees).
 On average, the tuition at the CSU campuses is around 1/6th the cost of private universities in the area and about 1/3rd the cost of UC campuses.

-Are there any special fees for using the production facilities and video equipment at CSUDH?
+Are there any special fees for using the production facilities and film equipment at CSUDH?

 No, but some DMA courses do charge an additional $15 lab fee to cover the cost of expendables such as batteries, lamps, diffusion gels, and blank media.
 Students are allowed to checkout our equipment for film shoots off campus and use our production facilities on campus at no extra cost.
-The only extra costs students incur are for blank media, craft services for feeding their cast and crew while on shoots, and paying for miscellaneous expenses such as fuel for transportation, costumes, props, and make-up.
+The only extra costs students incur are for blank media such as SD cards; craft services for feeding their cast and crew while on shoots; and paying for miscellaneous expenses such as fuel for transportation, costumes, props, and make-up.

-If I get accepted at CSUDH, will I have any trouble getting into the Television Arts program?
+If I get accepted at CSUDH, will I have any trouble getting into the Film &Television Production program?

-No. Unlike other CSU campuses whose TV/Film programs are "impacted", the Television Arts program is currently open to all students in good standing at CSUDH.
+No. Unlike other CSU campuses whose Film/TV programs are "impacted", our program is currently open to all students in good standing at CSUDH.
 In an impacted program, you have to compete with other students in order to be accepted into the major because there is not enough room for all the students who want to major in that program.
-As such, you may not get accepted into your chosen major if it is impacted; however, if you are accepted at CSUDH, you will be able to get into our Television Arts program as a major.
+As such, you may not get accepted into your chosen major if it is impacted; however, if you are accepted at CSUDH, you will be able to get into our Film &Television Production program as a major.

 Will I get the opportunity to work as an intern in the television/film industry while in school?